 The stress response begins in the brain.
 When we perceive a situation as stressful, the amygdala—the area of the brain that contributes to emotional processing—sends a distress signal to the hypothalamus.
 The hypothalamus is a small region at the base of the brain that plays an essential role in hormone production.

 When the stress response is triggered, the hypothalamus prompts the adrenal glands to release adrenaline into the bloodstream.
-Adrenaline causes a number of physiological changes such as increased metabolism, blood pressure, heart and breathing rates.
+Adrenaline causes physiological changes such as increased metabolism, blood pressure, and heart and breathing rates.
 All these changes prepare us to deal with stress.
 They improve our strength and stamina, speed up our reactions, and enhance our focus.
-We are now ready for what is known as a fight or flight response.
+We are now ready for what is known as the fight-or-flight response.

-The fight-or-flight response or acute stress response is the reaction of the body to danger.
+The fight-or-flight or acute stress response is the body's reaction to danger.
 It is the body’s way of keeping us safe.

-After the initial stage, the adrenal glands start releasing cortisol, a hormone that ensures that the body remains alert until the danger has passed.
-As the level of cortisol gradually falls, the stress response decreases and the body returns to its pre-stress state.
+After the initial stage, the adrenal glands release cortisol, which ensures the body remains alert until the danger has passed.
+As the cortisol level gradually falls, the stress response decreases, and the body returns to its pre-stress state.

 Stress Response Stages

-In 1946, Hungarian-Canadian endocrinologist and “the father of stress research” Hans Selye, developed the general adaptation syndrome (GAS) theory in which he introduced stress response stages.
-Selye argues that when we find ourselves in a stressful situation our body goes through three distinct physiological responses to stress.
+In 1946, Hungarian-Canadian endocrinologist and “the father of stress research,” Hans Selye, developed the general adaptation syndrome (GAS) theory in which he introduced stress response stages.
+Selye argues that when we are in a stressful situation, our body undergoes three physiological responses to stress.

 Alarm Stage

 The alarm stage consists of the initial symptoms that we experience under stress.
-The fight-or-flight response, our immediate reaction to stress, occurs in this stage.
+The fight-or-flight response, our immediate stress reaction, occurs in this stage.
 When exposed to a stressor, we undergo several biological changes and are ready to take action.

 Resistance Stage

 At the resistance stage, our body attempts to re-establish a balance.
 It starts adapting to stress by decreasing activity and conserving energy.
-We feel calmer and the body’s physiological functions return to normal—our heart rate slows down and blood pressure begins to normalize.
+We feel calmer, and the body's physiological functions return to normal—our heart rate slows down, and blood pressure normalizes.

-Although the body has entered a recovery phase, it remains on high alert.
+Although the body has started recovering, it remains on high alert.
 If we no longer perceive the situation as dangerous, the body will continue to repair itself until our hormone levels, heart rate, and blood pressure reach their pre-stress states.

-However, certain stressful situations can last for extended periods of time.
-If we are not able to resolve them quickly and our body remains on alert, we will enter the exhaustion stage.
+However, certain stressful situations can last for extended periods.
+If we cannot resolve them quickly and our body remains on alert, we will enter the exhaustion stage.

 Exhaustion Stage